Lillie Shockney: Johns Hopkins

 In 1983, Shockney joined the Department of Neurosurgery at Johns Hopkins as a nurse, working with patients who had glioblastoma, an almost-always fatal form of brain cancer.

-From 1987–1997 Shockney served as the Director of Performance Improvement and Utilization Management.
+From 1987 to 1997 Shockney served as the Director of Performance Improvement and Utilization Management.
 In that role, she and her staff reviewed patient files to evaluate the quality of care they received, and determine ways to better serve them.

 Shockney was diagnosed with breast cancer and underwent mastectomies in 1992 and again in 1994.
 Approximately ten years after her diagnosis, Shockney had DIEP flap reconstruction surgery.

 The experience of being a breast cancer patient led Shockney to work with breast cancer patients and to develop programs to improve their care and quality of life.
 Soon after her first mastectomy, a doctor she knew asked her if she was willing to talk to his secretary, who had just been diagnosed.
 Shockney later said of that experience "I felt pain free for two hours, because I was helping somebody."
 Shockney chose to combine her expertise and her personal experience as a breast cancer survivor in support of others.

-In 1997, Shockney became the Administrative Director of the Johns Hopkins Breast Center.
+In 1997, Shockney became the administrative director of the Johns Hopkins Breast Center.
 She managed programs for quality-of-care, patient education, and patient advocacy, as well as the center's survivor volunteers, community outreach, and web site, introducing many of the initiatives at the center.

 Shockney organized the nurse navigator program at Johns Hopkins, in which a nurse with expertise in both cancer treatment and counseling provides ongoing patient-centered support throughout a patient's experience within the medical system.
 Nurse navigators play important roles in educating patients and families, and in providing continuity and support across the continuum of patient care.
 Recognizing the impact of non-medical factors on the success or failure of medical treatment, nurse navigators help patients to deal with practical issues of daily life like arranging child care or transportation as well as the complexities of the medical system.
 The approach was originally developed by Harold P. Freeman, working with cancer patients in Harlem.
 After Shockney reported the impact of the program at Johns Hopkins Hospital on appointment completion rates and timeliness of care, breast cancer patients became a primary patient population for nurse navigation.

 Shockney emphasizes the importance of identifying each individual's goals and focusing on what they hope to achieve.

 Shockney has also developed small group retreats for metastatic breast cancer patients and their spouses or caregivers, to help them focus on quality of life throughout their lives, and to communicate about topics that may be hard to address, such as sex and death.
-One of the practices suggested is writing cards and letters, to be given in the future for meaninful events such as birthdays, graduation, marriage, or the birth of a child.
+One of the practices suggested is writing cards and letters, to be given in the future for meaningful events such as birthdays, graduation, marriage, or the birth of a child.
 In a situation where people feel vulnerable and overwhelmed, Shockney emphasizes the importance of enabling them to regain a sense of control in their lives.